 Seriously considering any of these shades?
 Remember, it’s always better to sample, than to be sorry!!
 It’s a good idea…no, absolutely necessary step….to s-a-m-p-l-e any color you’re really thinking about using in your exterior paint color schemes.

-And the samples I’d highly recommend are from Samplize.
-They are re-usable, re-positionable, mess-free peel and stick sheets that are large and easy to use.
+And the samples I’d highly recommend are these re-usable, re-positionable, mess-free peel and stick sheets that are large and easy to use.
 Try some! 👇

 Want to remember this list of the best exterior paint colors later?
 Pin it!
 And if you use one of these paint shades, leave a comment on the pin.
 That helps others decide whether they’d like to try one of these color choices as well!